lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 Price **185**€

-## Newborn photo session - Package M
+## Newborn photo shoot - Package M

 The main bias is done on a newborn (5-14 days), I photograph him in various poses and angles on a posing pillow (beanbag) and in props, we make general family photos and separate frames with mom-dad and brother-sister.

-The photo session includes:
+The photo shoot includes:
-* photo session of a newborn on a posing pillow (beanbag) and in the props
+* photo shoot of a newborn on a posing pillow (beanbag) and in the props
 * 17 retouched digital and printed photos 10x15cm;
 _if desired, the choice of photos for retouching is carried out by the Customer_
 * family shots and photos with siblings